 - The size of each filter.
 This is specified in a tuple containing kernel width and kernel height, respectively.
 In this case, we are defining a 5x5 square filter size.

 - An array of symbols specifying where to get data from.
 In this case, we are asking for a single data source called :data.
 This is provided by the HDF5 data layer we just defined.
-By default, the HDF5 data layer tries to find two datasets named data and label from the HDF5 file, and to provide two streams of data called :data and :label, respectively.
+By default, the HDF5 data layer tries to find two dataset named data and label from the HDF5 file, and provide two stream of data called :data and :label, respectively.
 You can change that by specifying the tops property for the HDF5 data layer if needed.

-- This specifies a list of names for the output of the convolution layer.
-In this case, we are only taking one stream of input and after convolution, we output one stream of convolved data with the name :conv.
+- This specify a list of names for the output of the convolution layer.
+In this case, we are only taking one stream of input and after convolution, we output on stream of convolved data with the name :conv.

 Another convolution layer and pooling layer are defined similarly, with more filters this time: